Groin: Injury Overview of Pulls, Strains & Tears

 TB-500: is a peptide drug with strong anti-inflammatory proprieties which regulates the cell-building protein called Actin.
 This synthetic molecule contains a fraction of the human protein called thymosin beta-4 of 43 amino acids and encoded by the TMSB4X gene.
 The drug contributes to tissue regeneration of muscles, heart, skin, cornea, and drastically lowers inflammation.
 Due to its very low molecular weight, it can be injected anywhere, both subcutaneously, intramuscularly, and intravenously because it doesn’t bind to the extracellular matrix.

-Anti-inflammatory drugs (NSAIDs): Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) seem to be the best choice for symptom relief such as:
+Anti-inflammatory drugs (NSAIDs): Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) seem to be the best choice for temporary symptom relief such as:

 Ibuprofen: This medication should be taken after a fiber-rich meal as to avoid rare side-effects such as gastrointestinal bleeding.
 Also, carefully inspect the package insert and refrain if you’re suffering from asthma or conditions to the heart, kidney or liver.
 Also sold as Nurofen, Advil, Brufen, Motrin etc.